dbdesign-students-spring2024/4-sql-crud-codingharry123/instructions.md

 - determine the data type of any fields
 - determine which field(s) is the primary key for each table
 - determine which field(s) is the foreign keys for any tables that require them
-- write MySQL queries that perform the requested functionality.
+- write SQL queries that perform the requested functionality.

 ## Part 1: Restaurant finder